Welcome to David O. Ogaga’s Online Teaching Library .

 David Ogaga Ministry International

-Acts 28:31 is the thrust of David Ogaga Ministries as Dr David is passionate about training minister
+Acts 28:31 is the thrust of David Ogaga Ministries as Dr David is passionate about training ministers and teaching about the kingdom of God through Synergy School of Ministry, Bible Seminars, and social media.

 View on Facebook